raksharshetty67/Python/README.md

-# Python for Data Analysts and Engineers
+# Python for Data Analysts and Data Engineers

 ## **Topics Covered:**
 1. Working with Files